 Radar wave length: IHO Definition: The distance between two successive peaks (or other points of identical phase) on an electromagnetic wave in the radar band of the electromagnetic spectrum.
 (S-57 Edition 3.1, Appendix A - Chapter 2, Page 2.172, November 2000).

-Indication: The complex attribute describes the wave length, as the combination of its sub-attributes. see clause 27.139 wave length value see clause 27.192
+Indication: The complex attribute describes the wave length, as the combination of its sub-attributes.

 Sub-attributes: radar band